Gold mining in Scotland: Reign of James VI

 During the rule of Regent Morton who governed Scotland for the young James VI in the 1570s, English and Dutch miners prospected for gold, including Eustachius Roche.
 According to Stephen Atkinson, a colleague of Bevis Bulmer, the painters Arnold Bronckorst and Nicholas Hilliard came to Scotland in company with Cornelius de Vos.
 Atkinson may have got this story from the prospector George Bowes, whose father Sir George Bowes was involved with the acquisition of a portrait of James VI in 1579.

 Archibald Napier of Merchiston and Regent Morton's favourite George Auchinleck of Balmanno signed a contract with a Flemish miner Abraham Peterson to work certain gold, silver, copper, and lead mines, for the space of twelve years, excluding lead mines already managed by Morton's relative George Douglas of Parkhead.
 Refined silver and gold would be sold to the master of the mint, the "Maister Cunyeour", John Acheson.
 A number of German miners arrived in June 1574.
 The gold mines were regarded as the property of the crown, and in July 1576 a proclamation was made at Edinburgh, Lanark, Peebles, and the mining districts of Cawformure, Robertmure, and Henderland (near Cappercleuch), to the effect no one should sell gold to Scottish people or foreigners ("strangearis"), but only to the Master Coiner.

 The mines opened by George Douglas of Parkhead came to be managed a goldsmith and financier, Thomas Foulis in the 1590s.
 In June 1592, the Parliament of Scotland created a new office, the Master of Metals, to have charge of mines, refining, and crown income from mining.
 John Lindsay of Menmuir was appointed.
 A surviving letter from this time shows that Douglas of Parkhead's wife Marion Douglas managed a lead mine.

 Thomas Foulis had a tack or lease of the gold mines in "Crauford and Robert Muires" in 1595.
 Custom or duty from the gold extracted due to James VI, under the terms of the 1592 Act, amounted to £666-13s-6d Scots.
 Foulis was trusted to spend this sum on the king's behalf along with the subsidy granted to James VI by Elizabeth I, and provided jewellery to the king.
 The English prospector George Bowes, a nephew of the ambassador Robert Bowes, made an arrangement to work with Foulis, but Elizabeth I disapproved.
 Another English entrepreneur Bevis Bulmer formed a partnership with Foulis.
 In 1598, an English inventor or speculator Gavin Smith and a Scottish goldsmith and mint official James Aitcheson or Achesoun developed a pump for mining works.

+A Catholic exile, Thomas Morison, published Liber novus de Metallorum causis et Transubstantione (Frankfurt: Ioannem Wechelum, 1593), a work dedicated to James VI, and directed against alchemists and astrologers.
+The book mentions the purity of gold found at Craufurd and in other well-known valleys.